 - The 7(a) Guaranty Loan Program on loans up to \$2 million.
 Under this program, the SBA guarantees up to 85% of the loan to the bank or other private lender to encourage them to finance start-up businesses. - The 504 Loan Program provides long-term, fix-rate financing for growing businesses for major fixed assets such as land and buildings.
 The maximum loan under this program can go to \$2 million under certain criteria with a maximum of \$4 million for "small manufacturers."
 These loans cannot be used for working capital.

 Regular 7(a) business loans may be used for:

-- Building construction, expansion, or conversion - Purchase of machinery and equipment, furnishings, and fixtures - Inventory - Working Capital
+- Building construction, expansion, or conversion - Purchase of machinery and equipment, furnishings, and fixtures - Inventory - Working Capital the following Web site:: www.sba.gov/osg/

 Surety Bonding: